scarioscia/scarioscia.github.io/service/index.md

 In 2020 and 2021, Dylan and I created and taught a two-part computational biology **[workshop series](https://twitter.com/saracarioscia/status/1364238709869207552?ref_src=twsrc%5Etfw)** on hidden markov models for [Agara Bio](https://www.agarabio.org/), a community bio lab led by Johns Hopkins undergraduates.

 These notebooks offer a module to take users through introductory Python and HMM basics to developing a standalone model to parse any DNA sequence.
-Check out our GitHub **[here](https://github.com/scarioscia/hmm_workshop)**, and let us know if you have any questions or suggestions!
+Check out our **[GitHub](https://github.com/scarioscia/hmm_workshop)**, and let us know if you have any questions or suggestions!